 The ServerGuide CDs include software setup and installation tools specifically designed for IBM Netfinity servers.
 You can use these CDs during the initial installation of your server to configure the server hardware and simplify your network operating system installation.
 The ServerGuide CDs also contain a collection of application programs, which you can install after your server is up and running.
 See "Chapter 4.
-Using the ServerGuide CDs," on page 21 for more detailed information.
+Introducing ServerGuide," on page 23 for more detailed information.